mexicoin/Bitcoin-Cash-Media-Kit/README.md

-# Mexicointwo is the peso mexicano vers.
+# Mexicoin-cash is the peso mexicano vers.
 2.0 (MXC)
 Vector artwork files for Mexicointwo is the peso mexicano vers.
 2.0.